Editorial note

 What “Full Coverage” Usually Means

 Drivers often use the phrase “full coverage” as shorthand, but the important part is what is actually included in the policy.
-In most real-world shopping situations, full coverage means liability insurance plus collision and comprehensive coverage, and sometimes other optional protections such as uninsured motorist coverage, rental reimbursement, or roadside assistance depending on the policy and state.
+In most real-world shopping situations, full coverage means liability insurance plus collision and comprehensive coverage.
+It may also include other optional protections such as uninsured motorist coverage, rental reimbursement, roadside assistance, glass coverage, or gap coverage depending on the policy and state.

 If you are still comparing basic policy structure, it helps to read Type of Coverage, Car Insurance Basic, and our Car Insurance Guide before focusing only on price.